Clip path

 It reveals crucial information related to the number and type of credit accounts, amounts owed, or the amount of available credit used.

-Such checks are quite common in Australia and are extremely important, especially for roles that involve handling finance, such as banking, accountants, or loan processing job positions.
+Such checks are quite common in Australia and are extremely important, especially for roles that involve handling finance, such as banking, accounting, or loan processing job positions.

 An employment history check helps to confirm a job candidate’s employment with all of their previous employers.